-Multiple catches, actually, but the one that ensured I’d remain the family outcast as long as possible was being forced to live, work, and even marry as the Circle of Dawn and Dusk—guided by the iron fist of my grandmother—chose.
+Multiple catches, actually, but the one that ensured I’d remain the family outcast as long as possible was being forced to live, work, and even marry as the Circle of Dawn and Dusk—guided by the iron fist of our grandmother—chose.
 A complete loss of freedom to determine our own futures.
-Something Spellbinders always seemed to conveniently overlook.
+Something Spellbinders born with only one Affinity, who had to sacrifice their shapeshifting powers to gain access to Radiant energy, always seemed to conveniently overlook.

 I’d almost rather die to the magical supernova that devoured all untethered Radiants who defied the Circle too long.

-I even liked the busy work Kayleigh assigned me, since it utilized my Marketing and Communications degree I’d earned after Grandmother tried to force me to major in Political Science.
+I even liked the busy work Kayleigh assigned me, since it utilized my Communications degree I’d earned after Grandmother tried to force me to major in Political Science.
 Kayleigh, on the other hand, had taken to that major like a duck to water.
 Why Grandmother couldn’t have tapped Kayleigh to inherit the Boston Beaconship was beyond me.

 I somehow managed to keep a neutral expression rather than gag.

 My sister glanced at her smartwatch and sighed.
-“Speaking of Maxim’s cousins, they’re due to arrive at the airport in two hours.
+“Speaking of Maddox’s cousins, they’re due to arrive at the airport in two hours.
 I have a few more…things…to prepare before tonight’s reception in their honor.”

 I stiffened as her voice took on a wheedling tone.